Straight to your inbox

 In a world where ad blockers are now the norm, advertisers are challenged to get content in front of an audience.
 According to a report by AdReaction, 69% of Generation Z (those aged 16 – 19) will employ ad blockers and other strategies to avoid advertising.

 “No one likes the deal advertising is giving them right now,” Joe Marchese, advertising executive for Fox, told Recode Media.
 “No one wants to be interrupted 10 times or see a 30-second pre-roll to get access to a one-minute clip.”

 Advertisers are not giving up.
 There are new opportunities for audience engagement strategies, and many are of interest to advertisers.

 For example, many media companies and publishers are using LiveIntent to sell email ad spots to advertisers.

 Rather than hard-coding an ad directly into emails, LiveIntent offers media companies and publishers the ability to personalize ads based on demographic data.
 One subscriber might get an ad from Gap, whereas another might get one from Harry’s.

-However, email results in greater ROI than ever.
-Digital media companies and publishers are conquering email’s so-called “marketing problem” and finding new ways to package email as something advertisers will be interested in.
+However, digital media companies and publishers are conquering email’s so-called “marketing problem” and finding new ways to package email as something advertisers will be interested in.

 Most digital media companies and publishers have multiple team members involved in digital marketing.

-While it’s great to have involvement from so many, it can result in clunky workflows and processes.
-Worse, it can feel impossible to maintain brand standards that editors and designers have set.
-For example, there are lots of people working on email marketing, but not everyone is a designer.
+While it’s great to have involvement from so many, it can result in clunky workflows and processes, and it can feel impossible to maintain brand standards that editors and designers have set.
+For example, there are many people working on email marketing, but not everyone is a designer.